LOVE LETTERS TO TURBULENCE

 INTRODUCTORY SPACE

-To help guide viewers/participants into the work is a lightbox illuminating a photograph of closed, stacked journals.
-Next, suspended from centre ceiling and facing the door (where applicable), is Safety Blanket; a quilt created as a survivor’s tool to signify nervous-system overload during intimacy.
-Referencing “work that is never done,” the quilt is ‘unfinished’; made from repurposed bedsheets and raw canvas.
-First viewed is an all-black side with “XXXXXX” largely embroidered across the centre and the reverse side is all-cream with a safe-word (“BLUE SKIES”), also embroidered across the centre.
-To the quilt edges, left and right, there will be space for further gallery entry.
+Initial greeting upon entrance to help guide viewers/participants into the work is a Welcome Care Station, offering choice and agency, informing of the project’s subject matter and providing supportive take-away resources.
+Placed nearby is a large wall-mounted lightbox illuminating a photograph of closed, stacked journals.
+Suspended from centre ceiling and facing the door (where applicable), is Safety Blanket; a quilt created as a survivor’s tool to signify nervous-system overload during intimacy.
+Referencing “work that is never done,” the quilt is ‘unfinished’; made from repurposed bedsheets and raw canvas with a safe-word signifying different levels of overload clearly and largely embroidered across the centre of each side.
+To the quilt edges, left and right, is space for further gallery entry.

 ’MANUSCRIPT’

-Multiple, parallel-stacked, flush-to-the-wall clotheslines thread across the walls, holding selections from the 300-page 8.5” X 8.5” loose-leaf ‘manuscript’ (ink, graphite, photo-retouching fluid, watercolour, vintage typewriters and cotton paper).
-Narratives relating to my lived experiences weave throughout, resourcing journal entries (1991-present) relating to systemic gender and class-based violence (including child, teen and adult sexual assault), self-awareness (20+ years of trauma recovery) and healing.
+Multiple, parallel-stacked clotheslines thread across, flush-to-the-walls, holding selections from the 300-page 8.5” X 8.5” loose-leaf ‘manuscript’ (ink, graphite, photo-retouching fluid, watercolour, vintage typewriters, and cotton paper).
+Autobiographical narratives relating to my lived experiences weave throughout, resourcing journal entries (1991-present) specifically relating to systemic class and gender-based violence (including child, teen, and adult sexual assault), self-awareness (20+ years of trauma recovery), and healing.
 These works describe a nonlinear state, less about the exact who-what-where-when-why’s of particular traumas and more about the after e/affects of trauma in, on, and through a being.

 ‘ZINES

-Seven artists – Leah Abramson, Sonja Ahlers, Joy Gyamfi, Marieke Helmke, Lichen, M-A Murphy and Kira Pratt – have each contributed a ‘zine to be displayed in a separate area on walls otherwise left empty at exhibition openings for collaborative durational purposes.
-These ‘zines were initiated by an artist-led invitation to view the ‘manuscript’ and respond, working with similar materials and selected reprinted pages individually selected by the contributing artist.
-Each zine exemplifies an alternate and related autobiographical narrative.
+Seven artists – Leah Abramson, Sonja Ahlers, Joy Gyamfi, Marieke Helmke, Lichen, M-A Murphy and Kira Pratt – have each contributed a ‘zine to be displayed in a separate area to the ‘manuscript’, on walls otherwise left empty at exhibition openings for collaborative durational purposes.
+These ‘zines were initiated by an artist-led invitation to view the ‘manuscript’ and respond, working with similar materials and reprinted ‘manuscript’ pages individually selected by each artist.
+Each ‘zine exemplifies an alternate, trauma-informed, and related autobiographical narrative.

 WORKSHOPS

-Artist-led consent-informed workshops with similar mediums to those used in the ‘manuscript’ and zines will be offered (including vintage typewriters and reprinted ‘manuscript’ pages).
-With intended usage openly shared, viewers/participants will be invited to create 8.5” X 8.5” individual pages and/or zines, and, upon completion, to keep and/or anonymously donate their work to LLtT.
-If part of an exhibition, the donated works will be scanned and displayed alongside the original zines, revealing a changed, transient and collaboratively co-created exhibition by the exhibition’s closing.
+Artist-led consent-informed workshops with similar mediums to those used in the ‘manuscript’ and ‘zines will be offered (including vintage typewriters and reprinted ‘manuscript’ and ‘zine pages).
+With intended usage openly shared, viewers/participants will be invited to create 8.5” X 8.5” individual pages and/or ‘zines, and, upon completion, to keep and/or anonymously donate their work to LLtT.
+If part of an exhibition, the donated works will be scanned and displayed alongside the original ‘zines, revealing a changed, transient, and co-created (by/with viewers/participants) project by the exhibition’s closing.

 DIGITAL CONTAINER

-Expanding beyond gallery walls is LLtT’s Digital Container to gather anonymously contributed autobiographical narratives relating to trauma, healing and support.
-The Digital Container will launch universally alongside LLtT’s exhibition opening (THIS ___ Gallery, Aug 21 2026), continuing to collect narratives throughout the travelling exhibition (approximately three years).
-After which, with respect to impermanence, the contributed digital narratives will be removed, effectively disappearing, and, with respect to legacy and rebirth, a hard-copy and digital artist book will be created, combining the ‘manuscript’, contributed zines and anonymously donated workshop works collected across Canada.
+Expanding beyond gallery walls is LLtT’s Digital Container, co-created with designer Randy Walton, to gather anonymously contributed autobiographical narratives relating to trauma, healing and support.
+The Digital Container will launch publicly and universally alongside LLtT’s launch at THIS ___ Gallery, Aug 21 2026, continuing to collect narratives throughout the travelling exhibition (three years).
+After which, with respect to impermanence, the contributed digital narratives will be removed, effectively disappearing, and, with respect to legacy and rebirth, a hard-copy and digital artist book will be created, combining the ‘manuscript’, contributed ‘zines, and donated workshop works collected across Canada.